Lobesitdoll/mdncomp/README.md

     $ npm i -g mdncomp

 Update weekly or so using the built-in `--update` option.
-The data should be updated automatically when installed via NPM.
-If for some reason this failed via NPM you can run this manually:
+The data should be updated automatically when installed via NPM (may not apply to Linux/Darwin users due to permission restrictions).
+If for some reason update failed via NPM post-installation, you can run this manually:

     $ mdncomp --update
+    $ sudo mdncomp --update   # Linux/Darwin first run

-If you prefer the old version 1.23 you can install it using tag its tag:
+If you prefer the old version 1.23 you can install it using its tag:

     $ npm i -g mdncomp@1.23.0